tushar92644/Tushar-Portfolio/README.md

-## TL;DR
+## TUSHAR'S PORTFOLIO

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+Please give me proper credit by linking back to [tushar92644](https://github.com/tushar92644/Portfolio-master).
 Thanks!

 This project was built using these technologies.